Boston Bruins' Brandon Carlo & John Moore Are Holding Down the Fort

 Since his rookie season back in 2016-17, there have been high expectations for Carlo.
 He potted six goals and 10 assists while maintaining a plus-minus rating of plus-9.
 In the seasons that followed, the 21-year-old hasn’t put up quite as good numbers.
 Last season, Carlo tallied just six helpers in 76 games, and in nine games this season the defenseman has registered two assists.

 It’s easy to read the stats and say that Carlo had a bad 2017-18 season and that he needs to ramp up his production if he is to bounce back during the 2018-19 campaign.
 However, is offense really Carlo’s greatest asset?
 The Colorado native brings far more to the table than offense.
-His decision-making in the overtime period against the Canucks was obviously flawed; he dove onto the ice to break up a 2-on-1 instead of committing to the open man and letting Tuukka Rask take on the puck-handler.
+His decision-making in the overtime period against the Canucks was obviously flawed; he dove onto the ice to break up a 2-on-1 instead of committing to the open man and letting Jaroslav Halak take on the puck-handler.
 The miscue led to Bo Horvat’s game-winning goal.

 .@BoHorvat and @BBoeser16 play give-and-go before Horvat scores a pretty backhander in overtime for our @REMAXWesternCan Move of the Week. pic.twitter.com/Wo01oOfktf